seetadev/Proof-of-Contribution/README.md

 ## 🤝 Contributing

 PRs, issues, and discussions welcome!
-See [CONTRIBUTING.md](CONTRIBUTING.md) for dev setup and ZK circuit guidelines.
+Please refer to dev setup and ZK circuit guidelines.

 ---